 To help individuals suffering from religious persecution, or if you wish to obtain help, please click the relevant button below.

 Although women in Iran constitute over 50% of the country’s population, they are deprived of many rights granted to their male counterparts.
-Sporadic progress has not fully eradicated societal and institutional pressures facing women in Iran.
+While the country has had sporadic progress, it has not fully eradicated societal and institutional pressures facing women in Iran.

 From employment options and financial independence to divorce and child custody, women encounter an array of challenging social and legal barriers.
 According to recent reports, only 17% of women are participating in the workforce, amid social stigma of disqualification as wives and mothers.
 Those employed, lack legal protection against discrimination in the workplace and unequal pay (see chart from World Economic Forum).